riotnrrd-eu/riotnrrd-eu.github.io/_posts/2026-06-15-Software-Is-Eating-Itself.markdown

 This sort of offline usage is a problem for the business model of the frontier labs precisely because it does not generate the ongoing ever-growing token revenue which their stock market valuation is built on.

+# But what about regulation?

 Offline AI models are also the reason why any attempt at AI regulation that assumes the ability to prevent certain uses, or its use by certain groups, is doomed to failure.
 That doesn't mean regulation is not worth doing, mind: it's perfectly reasonable to say that the Instagram app should not have a built-in feature to "nudify" pictures that people post there.
-On the other hand, we should also not expect that a ban on built-in features like that will eliminate abuse entirely.
+On the other hand, we should also not expect that a ban on AI features like that, or on entire hosted models like Fable 5, will eliminate abuse entirely.
 The reality is that bad people will continue to find ways to be bad.
 There probably do need to be controls on AI, but more in the way that we have controls on fertiliser, enforcing regulation and tracking at the point of sale.

+The US Government can ban Fable 5 because it is provided as a service, which means there is a single point of access which can be blocked: Anthropic's servers themselves.
+The attempt to ban PGP in the 90s failed because there was no one place you had to go to get PGP, and once you had it, you didn't have to go back to the source every time; you could use your local copy of PGP entirely offline.
+But because ["AI" models don't have a moat]({% post_url  2026-04-14-Compute-Me-A-Moat %}), a ban on Fable 5 only buys a little bit of time until some other model which can be run offline achieves comparable performance.

 Regardless, the lack of clarity around what the future usage patterns for the frontier AI models will be is the reason why the S&P 500 is not taking on the AI bet, or at least, not right now.
 They want to let things play out for a year, and then see what happens.
+The Fable 5 ban, regardless of its specific merits, justifies that caution, as it implies that government regulation of the AI market is a very real possibility.

 And if you really do want to buy stock in SpaceX, Anthropic, and OpenAI in the meantime, you still have the choice of going and doing that directly, actively, rather than have it included willy-nilly in a passively-managed index fund, at least while the future outcome is still so uncertain.

 ***

 🖼️  Photos by [Dylan Michaud](https://unsplash.com/@dylan_michaud) and [Simone Dinoia](https://unsplash.com/@simonedna) on [Unsplash](https://www.unsplash.com)

+[^1]: You know, back when "crypto" meant something good and useful to society.
-[^1]: Yes yes, you can pre-purchase tokens at some discount, but the mechanism of token consumption is still very opaque, and the use-it-or-lose-it ratchet is much more aggressive than most of the existing cloud pricing models.
+[^2]: Yes yes, you can pre-purchase tokens at some discount, but the mechanism of token consumption is still very opaque, and the use-it-or-lose-it ratchet is much more aggressive than most of the existing cloud pricing models.
 It's more of a financial arbitrage than a meaningfully different pricing model.